Frequently asked questions about the DATPROF solution

 We support all major database technologies.
 We have native support for Oracle, Microsoft SQL Server, DB2 iSeries, DB2 LUW, Postgress, EDB, MySQL and MariaDB.
 If you want more information about the version check our docs.

 There are two options, one is you could export the data to a database we do support, execute the masking or subsetting process and then import it back into the database.
 We’ve done this in several occasions and works out perfectly.
 The other option is ask us politely what the effort should be to develop your database technology.

 Can we schedule or automate our runs?

 Yes you can.
 With the help of our scheduler inside DATPROF Runtime you’re able to schedule all your runs.
-You could also use the API of DATPROF Runtime to make the test data runs part of your CI/CD pipeline if needed.
+You could also use the REST API in DATPROF Runtime to make the test data runs part of your CI/CD pipeline if needed.
 With our API you’re able to automate nearly everything.
 For more information about the AP check out our docs.

 Do you support End-to-End Test Data Management?